callum-hart/immutable-styles/README.md

 ### Can I Contribute?

 Absolutely.
-The project is very welcome to feedback, fresh perspectives, feature requests, pull requests, and of course contributors 🙂
+This project is very welcome to feedback, fresh perspectives, feature requests, pull requests, and of course contributors ✌️

 ## Change Log